 Mosaic Turner syndrome, also called mosaicism or Turner mosaicism: During the early stages of fetal development, an error may occur in cell division, resulting in some cells having two X chromosome copies, while others only have one.
 Sometimes, there may be some cells with both X chromosome copies, and others with one altered copy.

 Y chromosome material: A small number of people with TS have some cells with just one X chromosome copy, and others with just one X chromosome copy and some Y chromosome material.
-The individual develops as a female but with a higher risk of developing a kind of cancer known as gonadoblastoma.
+The individual develops as a female but with a higher risk of developing a type of cancer known as gonadoblastoma.

-The loss or abnormality of the X chromosome occurs spontaneously at conception, when the egg is fertilized.
+The loss or abnormality of the X chromosome occurs spontaneously at conception when the egg is fertilized.
 The missing or altered X chromosome causes errors during fetal development and in development after birth.

 Having one child with TS does not increase the risk of having other children with the condition.